dancegit/autogen/docs/modalRefSummary.md

 5. Implement proper error handling and retries for robustness.
 6. Take advantage of GPU acceleration when needed.
 7. Use web endpoints for creating serverless APIs and applications.
+8. Monitor your deployments using the Modal dashboard or CLI.
+9. Use environment variables for configuration that may change between deployments.
+10. Leverage Modal's scheduling capabilities for recurring tasks.

 Remember to consult the full Modal documentation for detailed information on these features and more advanced usage scenarios.